ShivamGupta-5703/E-Commerce-Website/README.md

 ## <a name="introduction">🤖 Introduction</a>

-A full stack Threads clone using Next.js 14+ with  user interaction to community management, technical implementation, and various features, including nested deep comments, notifications, real-time-search, and more.
+A full-stack website utilizing HTML, CSS, Node.js, Bootstrap, EJS, and MongoDB.
+The platform allows users to register as sellers or buyers.
+Sellers can manage their products by adding, editing, and deleting items.
+Both sellers and buyers can browse through available products, add items to their carts, and proceed with purchases.
 ## <a name="tech-stack">⚙️ Tech Stack</a>

-- Next.js
+- Node.js
 - MongoDB
-- Shadcn UI
-- TailwindCSS
-- Clerk
+- Bootstrap
-- Webhooks
+- CSS
-- Serverless APIs
+- Java Script
-- React Hook Form
+- EJS
-- Zod
+- Passport.js
-- TypeScript
+- Joi

 ## <a name="features">🔋 Features</a>